 COLUMBIA, SC (WSPA) — A bill that would ban nearly all abortions in South Carolina is one step closer to becoming law.

-The House is scheduled to return to Columbia on August 30th.
+The Senate is scheduled to return next week to take up the bill.